Cool stuff that didn’t belong anywhere else.

 A kappa is a water monster.
 It connects to the symbolic meanings of water and to Nanami’s egg that hatches into a monster.
 Nanami has made peace with her monster.

 In episode 1, in the first duel Utena says she doesn’t know what’s going on but she should just try to win.
 And she does win.
 At the end of episode 11, after she loses the duel to Touga, Utena can’t accept revelations about Anthy and keeps repeating that it’s a lie; to progress, she needs to admit that she was wrong and did not understand.
 In episode 12, Wakaba keeps making wrong guesses about why Utena is depressed, and failing her attempts to help.
 Only when Wakaba admits that she doesn’t know can she help Utena.
-Compare Shiori in the confession elevator—when she admits she was wrong and didn’t know, she’s bad enough to deserve a black rose.
+Another example is Shiori in the confession elevator.
+When she admits she was wrong and didn’t know, the reflected light in the elevator turns from the blue of illusions to the white of truth.

 Utena has a deeper problem: She can’t admit her ignorance when she doesn’t notice it.
 Especially early on, she tends to jump to conclusions and never reconsider.
 Worst of all is lying to yourself, as she does at the end of episode 30.